jecki/DHParser/documentation_src/manuals/05_testing.rst

 = == =================================== ======= ===========================================

-Typically, the parsing-log is a quite long and the error becomes apparaent only at the very end.
+Typically, the parsing-log is a quite long and the error becomes apparent only at the very end.
 So it is advisable to scroll right to the bottom of the page to see what has caused the test to fail by looking at the error message (which for the sake of brevity has been omitted from the above excerpt, though the error number 1010 for